drasko/nucleo/README.md

 **N.B.** `crosstool-ng` toolchaiin for AMR Cortex-M0+ will not work - issues with size optimisation and some libraries.

+## Normal flashing
+Copy the <myProgram>.bin to remote drive NUCLEO.

+Although there is already some files on this file system, copying <myProgram>.bin to the remote drive NUCLO root dir will cause:
+* Automatic flashing of the newly added binary
+* Reset of the board (and strat of the new program)

 ## OpenOCD
 ```bash
 drasko@Lenin:~/openocd/tcl$ pwd